-Our recent trip to Paris just before Christmas gave me another chance to revel in the glory that is chocolat chaud in its native environs.
+A trip to Paris gave me another chance to revel in the glory that is Parisian hot chocolate in its native environs.
 My mom and I went to La Chocolaterie Cyril Lignac in the St. Germain de Pres neighborhood.

 I had read about this place in The New Paris by Lindsey Tramuta.
 If you're going to Paris, or just love the city, I highly recommend this book.
 She looks at the new wave of creators in restaurants, bakeries, coffee bars, mixology, fashion, design and more, who are transforming the city.
 She has a whole chapter on chocolate!